Shabeenabd/DataAlchemist-Analysis-Visualization/README.md

 # Portfolio_Projects
-**1) Unveiling Insights: My COVID-19 Data Analysis Journey with SQL**
+**1)  My COVID-19 Data Analysis Journey with SQL**

      In a world shaped by the pandemic, I embarked on a compelling journey of data exploration, armed with SQL as my compass.
 My project revolved around analyzing COVID-19 data, unraveling patterns and insights hidden within the numbers.

 **Project Essence:**
 With SQL, I delved into the heart of COVID-19 data, extracting meaningful information from its chaotic sea.
 The project encompassed cleaning, transforming, and querying the data to gain clarity on how the virus had impacted our lives.